 The name of this organization is the Nebraska Chapter of the Association for Talent Development.
 The registered office of the Chapter shall be located in the State of Nebraska.

-Section B. Affiliation with the National Society
+Section B. Affiliation with the International Association

-The Chapter is an affiliate of the Association for Talent Development, a non-profit educational society under Section 501(c)(3) of the Internal Revenue Code of 1986.
-The National Society and its Chapters are not organized for profit, and no part of their net earnings shall benefit any member or private individual, except for payment or reasonable compensation for services rendered.
-All Chapter communication materials, including but not limited to, newsletter, letterhead, website, and business cards, must comply with the National Society’s identity guidelines.
+The Chapter is an affiliate of the Association for Talent Development, a non-profit educational organization under Section 501(c)(3) of the Internal Revenue Code of 1986.
+The International Association and its Chapters are not organized for profit, and no part of their net earnings shall benefit any member or private individual, except for payment or reasonable compensation for services rendered.
+All Chapter communication materials, including but not limited to, newsletter, letterhead, website, and business cards, must comply with the International Association’s identity guidelines.

 Section C. Governance and Management of Chapter